tinuzz/wp-plugin-trackserver/readme.txt

 For the [tsmap] shortcode:

-* track: one or more track IDs, separated by commas, or 'live'.
+* track: one or more track IDs, separated by commas, or 'live' (deprecated, 'user=@' is preferred).
 * id: an alias for 'track'
 * user: one or more user IDs, separated by commas, who's latest track to follow 'live'.
+A literal '@' means the author of the post (you).
 When viewing the map, the liveupdate feature will follow the track of the first user specified.
 * live: true (or 't', 'yes' or 'y'), or false (default), to force live tracking for this map.
 This can be used for example with an externally updated GPX or KML file.
 * width: map width, default: 100%.
 * height: map height, default: 480px.